keitaroinc/ckanext-big-resources/README.md

 ## Config settings

-None at present

-**TODO:** The chunk size for upload and download can be set up in production.ini as shown below
+The following settings (which set the upload and the download chunk in bytes) should be present in the ckan.ini file.

 	ckanext.big_resources.chunk_upload = number_in_bytes
-    ckanext.big_resources.chunk_upload = number_in_bytes
+    ckanext.big_resources.chunk_download = number_in_bytes

-The default value is 2048
+If thease settings are not found in the ckan.ini than the default value vill be set by the extension.
+The default value for both upload and download of the resource is 2048